 Alternatively, design-build teams can include a Life Cycle Cost analysis in their proposals showing the long term performance benefits and value of the systems they are proposing comparing lowest first cost to more expensive, but more efficient alternatives.
 This way the owner can get a better sense of the ‘value added’ aspects of the more expensive solution.
 Where appropriate, a design-build team could also summarize the categories where the team believes that it will submit for the desired green rating certification points and the associated rating level of the proposed project.
 This will offer some qualitative reference point for the proposed project.

 A growing component of most green building rating systems today is the need to measure and verify performance and, in some manner, record and report on that performance for some period of time after completion of the project.
 To that end, I recommend that you take advantage of the technology that is often on the project.
 Most building projects today include some sort of digital Building Automation System used to control and/or monitor HVAC, critical electrical, plumbing and fire protection systems.
 These can also include lighting and security systems as well.
 Larger installations have been looking at Demand Side Management (DSM) and similar Load Reduction strategies which can be integrated into BAS programming.
 These types of strategies and tools can help a building operator keep track of energy and water usage in real time.
 That monitor, control and manage functionality can also be used to track and archive performance over time.
 The BAS is your friend when it comes to high performance operations.
 The BAS data archives can also be instrumental in troubleshooting and optimizing system performance as well as collating and organizing data for reporting and recording.
-IN addition, the BAS can be used to help audit an operation should there be gaps between the expected performance and the actual performance.
+In addition, the BAS can be also be used to help audit an operation should there be gaps between the expected performance and the actual performance.
 If such an audit approach is utilized, it should be included in the original contract for that purpose and it might be useful to mandate that in any dispute that arises over performance, that all data be stored on non-re-writable digital media and that a third-party auditor be retained to evaluate the materials.

 These are just a few of the strategies that can be employed to address some of the gaps that might occur in the development of a green, or high performance, design-build project.
 Owners need to be mindful that high performance buildings only achieve high performance if the metrics for measurement are clearly understood by all at the start and that provisions for measurement, verification and optimization are included in the project.
 Design-build teams need to be clear about what they intend to ‘deliver’ and what is outside of their understood scope of work.
 Clarity in expectation and intent is a crucial first step on the way to a successful project.